jmorel33/Blitz3D-Weapons/README.md

 This was basically a test program so I could develop a nice way to setup weapons and targetting in a 6DOF world.

 Runtime supplied.

+WASD and mouse controls, click to shoot and possibility to choose different projectiles.